neptune-mutual-blue/protocol/docs/GovernanceUtilV1.md

 ### getStakesOfInternal

+Returns stakes of the given account for a cover product's incident.
+ Warning: this function does not validate the input arguments.

 ```solidity
 function getStakesOfInternal(IStore s, address account, bytes32 coverKey, bytes32 productKey, uint256 incidentDate) public view
 returns(yes uint256, no uint256)